Main Page Content

 Born in New York City, Roz attended a fine arts school, majoring in Flute.
 Her dream was to study music and become the conductor for the New York Philharmonic, writing symphonies and playing flute professionally.
 But one teacher didn’t have the amount of faith in her that her Brockport professors did.
 When she became discouraged to music, Roz turned to Finance in the hopes of having stability and being able to take care of her family.

-Although she applied to several private schools, she chose The College at Brockport over the others because she “felt a strong vibe.”
+Although she applied to several private schools, she chose SUNY Brockport over the others because she “felt a strong vibe.”
 She says the small-town feeling was different but welcoming.
 One of the things that most excited her about Brockport was the Delta College Program.
 Another was her interaction with James Georger, the first person from Brockport that Roz spoke with, is whom she attributes her coming here.

 “My experience at Brockport helped me grow both professionally and personally.”

 Roz has been extremely involved in classes and organizations.
 Her co- and extra-curricular activities vary from being the co-chair of Greek Standards Boards for Alpha Phi Omega, to the founder and president of the Fencing Club, to the flute section chair for the Brockport Pep Band.
 Her other activities include serving as vice president of the Finance Club, CSTEP, the McNair program, the Honors Program, and the Council of Students (Business Program).
 Her past involvement includes acting as the secretary of Tae Kwon Do Club, vice president of Capoeira Club, and the Delta College Program.
 Along with being a student leader in almost every organization she is or has been involved in, she was also a resident assistant for McLean Hall and Harmon Hall.